interledger/rafiki/localenv/README.md

 1. run `docker logs rafiki-cloud-nine-mock-ase-1`
 2. find the list of created wallet addresses
 3. copy the url of one of the wallet addresses
-4. set the url as `senderWalletAddress` variable in the Bruno `Remote` environment
+4. set the url as `senderWalletAddress` variable in the Bruno `Autopeering` environment

 After stopping the script it is necessary to clear the environment using the command described in [Shutting down](#Shutting-down).
 This is necessary as on a new run of the scripts (with autopeering or not) the wallet address url will differ.